warmcat/lws-esp32-test-server-demos/README.md

 tunnel.
 This makes a massive improvement in speed and reduced memory consumption.

-As of 2018-03-14 only Chrome Canary 67 supports this new mode, but support in other browsers is coming.
+As of 2018-04-12 only Chrome Canary 67 supports this new mode, but support in other browsers is coming.
+Chrome Canary 67 must be started to --enable-websocket-over-http2 to allow the new feature to operate.

 ## About this demo